 Grades of No Record (NR) which have not been replaced by a final grade or by a W by the end of the ninth week of the fall semester (for spring and summer NR grades) will be converted to one of the following grades:

 - N/U for courses graded A-C/U or S/U

 - N/C for courses taken under the Graded Pass No Credit option

 The grade of N/F will be treated as a failure for the purpose of academic standing and will be averaged as an F when the student's grade point average is computed.

 To have an official academic transcript sent to another institution submit a request to the Bursar's Office either in person, by mail, or by fax after completion of your course(s).
 Allow at least two weeks for processing.
 The transcript charge is $10.00 per copy.
-Transcript request forms may be downloaded from the University Registrar's web site.
-Mail your request to:
+You can view and download a Transcript Request form.
+Once you print and complete the form, mail your request to:

 Stony Brook University

 P.O.
 Box 619